Sarat Chandra Pandit: Career

 He was known for his ability to memorise, ability to compose at will rhymes and songs full of puns and wit.
 Sarat Chandra Chatterjee gave him the name 'Bidushak Sarat Chandra' in recognition of his very popular humorous compositions.
 His keen knowledge of both the Bengali, Hindi and English languages made him a unique composer of multilingual rhymes and witticisms.
 He created much Bengali Palindrome.
-The local British administrators also became aware of him and his criticism.
+One of his famous palindromes include: